caseyocampo/blog-eleventy-tailwind/src/blog/blog.md

 ---
 layout: blog.html
 title: "Blog"
-description: "I like to write about about tech, progress stories, and life lessons."
+description: "I write about about tech, hobbies, and life lessons.
+I also like to write about <a href='/now/'>what I'm up to now </a>."
 permalink: "/blog/"
 ---